Volkswagen Golf Estate review

-The Golf Estate has a 605-litre boot – that's only five litres smaller than the Octavia’s and 77 litres bigger than the Kia’s.
+The Golf Estate is a roomy and practical car.
 Floor space is similar to what you get in a Skoda Octavia Estate, too, with a metre between the wheelarches.
 The back seats don’t fold flat, but there’s no step in the floor and it’s a metre wide for its full length.
 Plus, the false floor is level with the boot lip, and there’s a deep carpeted recess underneath that can accommodate both extra luggage and a space-saver spare wheel.
 There’s also a ski hatch in the backrest, while the seatbelts don’t get tangled in the seatbacks when you put them back up.

 Reliability and Safety

 The Golf has always been a dependable car, and the current version is no different.
 The Mk7 Golf came a credible 30th place overall in the 2015 Driver Power owner satisfaction survey, placing it above a number of key rivals.

 It’s based on VW’s new MQB platform, which was designed to be used under a wide range of new models, so it’s been thoroughly tested before entering production.
 There have been some cases of high-mileage VW DSG gearboxes suffering from juddering, but this has affected only a small percentage of cars and the issue will have been rectified in the latest models.